 In everything that I do, my goal and my focus is to get subscribers to my newsletter.
-I don’t start out trying to sell them a program or get them to buy some product.
+I don’t start out trying to sell them a program or get them to buy some products.
 I just want them to get my weekly email newsletter.
 That’s it.
 Just get a little dose of Donna on a weekly basis (pun fully intended).

 My rationale behind this comes from my philosophy that people have to know, like, trust and respect you before they’ll decide to buy anything from you.
 I’ve finally acknowledged and embraced that I’m a pretty good writer and have decided to lead with that gift and use that as my marketing tool for my business.

 About 12 years ago, I decided that I made some serious changes to how I published my email newsletter, and I immediately began to see some dramatic changes in client prospect behavior as a result of the writing I do each week.
 The changes include readers calling or emailing me to sign up for a program, to sit in on a webinar, or to form a strategic alliance with them.
 Just exactly what I’d hope would happen!

 Here are the five secrets to newsletter publishing that I learned through the “school of hard knocks” that have helped successfully market my business through email newsletter publishing:

 1. Publish consistently on a weekly basis.
 I initially published my newsletter on a not-so-regular basis initially because I didn’t see my newsletter as a serious marketing tool (silly me!).
 I then went to a regular monthly publication about a year later and then to a twice-a-month publication, and finally ended up publishing weekly in 2003.
 Now, if I miss a week, I’ll get a couple of emails wanting to know what happened and where the newsletter is.